TomasHubelbauer/esm-uzip-js/readme.md

 GitHub Pages are used to serve the contents of the repository, this is better than using the *Raw* option on GitHub, because the file also has a correct MIME type and thus can be used as an ESM module.

+## To-Do

+### Purge the timestamp-only commits from the history

+I've rethought adding them and they have polluted the history somewhat.